-• SSH keys on disk (encrypted, but still)
+• SSH keys on disk (encrypted, sure, but still a file someone could copy)

-• GPG keys for git signing (different key, different passphrase)
+• GPG keys for git signing (a different key, a different passphrase)

-• 2FA codes in an authenticator app (grab phone, type code)
+• 2FA codes in an authenticator app (grab the phone, squint, retype)

 ToolFunction